About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 12.7 The maximum term of the office for Directors shall be 3 years.
 Directors may be re-elected.

-12.8 The minutes of the Board shall be signed by the Chairman and kept in a separate file at the Institute's registered office by an appointee entrusted with daily management, at the disposal of the Board members.
+12.8 The minutes of the Board shall be signed by the Chair and kept in a separate file at the Institute's registered office by an appointee entrusted with daily management, at the disposal of the Board members.

 Article 13 - Powers of the Board

-13.1 The Board of Directors shall have all powers necessary to pursue the objectives of the Association, and to effect and complete all management, administration and disposal acts, with the exception of the powers reserved by law or by these Articles to the General Assembly.
+13.1 The Board shall have all powers necessary to pursue the objectives of the Association, and to effect and complete all management, administration and disposal acts, with the exception of the powers reserved by law or by these Articles to the General Assembly.

 Article 14 - Representation of the Institute